astraw38/astraw38.github.io/_drafts/2017-03-17-custom-pytest-collection.md

 We can influence how tests are created as well as their ordering by overriding internal pytest objects and implementing the ``collect()`` function as below.

-This is useful if you'd prefer have external names of test functions or influence ordering of tests within a test class.
+This is useful if you'd prefer have external names of test functions (instead of a single testname + the params) or need to influence ordering of tests within a test class.

 ``conftest.py``
 ```py